 1. Is the PMP exam pass rate 61 %?

 There is no information regarding this.
 As we have mentioned, the last time PMI published a PMP exam pass rate was in 2005.
 Since PMP is a psychometric test, the PMP exam pass rate depends on the kind of questions you get.
 If you get easier questions, then the PMP exam pass rate will likely be higher.
-On the other hand, if you get more difficult ones, the PMP exam pass score could be lower.
+On the other hand, if you get more difficult ones, the PMP certification exam passing score could be lower.
 So what score you need to pass the PMP exam depends on the questions you got in the exam.

 2. Can someone fail if they get ‘Below proficient’ level in any domain?